wmckeever/jquery-jeopardy/README.md

   * If they are correct, their score is updated
 * The user's score should be saved even if the page is refreshed
 * jQuery is used throughout the Javascript instead of `document.createElement`, `document.querySelector`, etc.
+* Your project is hosted on GitHub pages

 ## Overview